If you’re looking for the cutest wizard and witch cat names, you are SO in luck, my friends!

 Adopting a large cat? ➔ 50 Cute Names for Large Cats

-Cordelia is from Latin origin, meaning- Heart.
+Cordelia is of Latin origin, meaning- Heart.
 Cordelia Foxx is a character from American Horror Story: Coven, which focuses on a coven of Salem Witches.

 Cordelia (portrayed by actress Sarah Paulson) is the reigning Supreme of the coven and the Headmistress of Miss Robichaux’s Academy for Exceptional Young Ladies.